chainloop-dev/docs/docs/faq.md

 #### Does Chainloop store my Artifacts and Attestation metadata?

-No. They are stored in [your OCI Registry](/getting-started/setup#add-oci-repository).
+No. They are stored in [your CAS backend](/reference/operator/cas-backend).